marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicfetchadd.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_FETCH_ADD, Atomic subroutine, ADD with fetch

 .. _atomic_fetch_add:

-.. index:: ATOMIC_FETCH_ADD

-.. index:: Atomic subroutine, ADD with fetch

 ATOMIC_FETCH_ADD --- Atomic ADD operation with prior fetch
 **********************************************************